 Eiza Gonzalez, as K.T, had this “it factor” that often helped carry Bloodshot.
 She does a lot a reaction that can stare a hole through you and pulls off some cringy dialogue that some of her costars couldn’t.
 K.T is apart of Diesel’s black ops unit, and her special tech allows her to breathe underwater or in any environment.

 Seeing Guy Pearce in the credits, you can bet your house if he is playing a good or bad guy.
 That’s all I say on that, but I will say that I like his interactions with a lot of the cast, especially Eric, the IT guy.
 Their back and forth provides some welcomed laughs in the movie while they support Diesel from the lab.

 Blood Is Not Thicker Than A Good Script

-Verdict: Bloodshot is a film with so much potential that it is bogged down by sloppy execution and writing.
-By the end, I genuinely wanted to see another adventure for the friendly crew of faces and what other cool sci-fi elements they play with next.
+Verdict: Bloodshot is a film with so much potential that it is bogged down by sloppy writing and execution.
+By the end, I still genuinely wanted to see another adventure featuring the heroes and what other cool sci-fi elements they play with next.

 What did you think of Bloodshot?
 Any action movies you’ve seen that fell short of their potential?
 Leave a comment!

 - Cool designs

 - Likable Supporting Cast

 You’ll either see me writing or adventuring around the city, planet or whatever.
 Not just in video games but in real life where things are HD!
 The life of a journalist/gamer gets no sleep, add being a 20-something in Miami and you got yourself a spicy recipe for insomnia.
 I’m always up for a good story; shoot me an email at [email protected]